Hiryu Azalea Rhododendron ponticum

 - Dwarf semigreen shrub with sympodial growth, crowded leaves

-- Twigs & leaves with reddish-brown hairs
+- Twigs and leaves with reddish-brown hairs

-- Flowers axillary, solitary, in spring with a funnel-form
+- Flowers axillary, solitary, in spring with a funnel form

 - Flowers hose-in-hose, single or double